-Increasing agricultural productivity has always been a world's strategy for enhancing food security in response to the increase in demand from growing populations.
-Throughout the 20th Century real agricultural prices (inflationadjusted) decreased, implying that supply exceeded demand for agricultural commodities, while the world population has multiplied by 3.7 times.
-This was the case because the success in increasing agricultural production during the 20th Century was not due to the expansion of agricultural resources.
-However, in the 1990s this story has taken a turn.
-Inflationadjusted prices for agricultural commodities rose by 63 percent between 2000 and 2011 according to the International Monetary Fund.
+Increasing agricultural productivity has always been the world's strategy for enhancing food security in response to the increase in demand from growing populations.
+Throughout the 20th Century real agricultural prices (inflationadjusted) decreased, implying that supply exceeded demand for agricultural commodities, while the world population multiplied by 3.7 times.
+This was the case because the success in increasing agricultural production during the 20th century was not due to the expansion of agricultural resources.
+However, in the 1990s this story took a turn.
+Inflation-adjusted prices for agricultural commodities rose by 63 percent between 2000 and 2011 according to the International Monetary Fund.
 The energy sector's demand for agricultural products and rising environmental controls has raised questions about the limits of agricultural productivity growth.
-The primary concern is whether the gains were achieved in the 20th Century can be carried into the 21st Century.
+The primary concern is whether the gains were achieved in the 20th century can be carried into the 21st century.
 The aim is also to try to increase the productivity in the poor areas where the farmers themselves live.
 Rainfed areas are a clear target here, so increasing productivity can better serve the needs of poor and vulnerable populations.